Hywan/mnt.io/content/series/reactive-programming-in-rust/2024-08-27-observability/index.md

 Do you see something new?

 {% comte() %}
 Hmm, indeed.
-With `Observable`, some values are “missing” because `Observable` and `Subscriber` have no buffer.
-The subscriber only returns the current value when asked.
+With `Observable`, some values may “miss” because `Observable` and `Subscriber` have no buffer.
+The subscribers only return the current value when asked for.
 However, with `ObservableVector`, things are different: no missing values.
 There are all here.
 As if there… was a buffer!

 And the values returned by the subscriber are not the raw `T`: we see `PushBack`.
 It comes from, <i>check the documentation</i>,